Simple Reflex Agent: The simple reflex agent has:

 Notes of Computer Networks

-Related Links for given chapters!!!
+Subject Chapters for Computer Networks | Following Link Related Links for given chapters!!! |

-Data communication
+Data communication | |

-Data representation
+Data representation | |

-Data flow
+Data flow | |

-Chapter 1
+Chapter 1 |

 Notes of Algorithm Design & Analysis

-Chapter lists for Algorithm Des. & Ana.
+Subject Chapter lists for Algorithm Des. & Ana. | Following Link Related Links for given Chapters |

-About Sorting>> Go for related topic <<<
+About Sorting | >> Go for related topic <<< |

-Merge sort>> Go for related topic <<<
+Merge sort | >> Go for related topic <<< |

-Selection sort>> Go for related topic <<<
+Selection sort | >> Go for related topic <<< |

-Insertion sort>> Go for related topic <<<
+Insertion sort | >> Go for related topic <<< |

 Data Communications